ChiLunHuang/Github-Introduction/README.md

 **Open the Git command line console**

--Redirect the destination, such as
+Redirect the destination, such as

 `cd d:` or `cd d/Github-Introduction/img`